crossdistro/network-testing/README.md

  * python-ptrace 0.8.1
  * netresolve-compat from git master
  * iproute2 with netns support
+ * python-json
+ * python-jinja2 (for HTML reports)

 You can use the project directly from git.
-Just clone the repository and run the tests.
+Just clone the repository and run the tests and generate html reports.

     git clone https://github.com/pavlix/network-testing.git
     cd network-testing
-    make run
+    sudo ./test-client-server
+    ./test-client-server-genhtml

 Python distutils are supported so that you can easily package the project for any distribution.